How an employee value proposition (EVP) can show talent the true value of your firm

 A strong EVP typically explains:

-- How the work is meaningful
+- How your work is meaningful

 Robust health coverage and a generous retirement plan are table stakes.
 Can you offer remote work or schedule flexibility?
 Health and wellness benefits to promote holistic well-being?
 Parental leave?
 Gym memberships?
 And don't overlook little perks like office snacks or team swag.